Interpretable Reward Redistribution in Reinforcement Learning: A Causal Approach: Related Work

 \section{Related Work}

-Below we review the related work on Return Decomposition and Causality-facilitated RL methods.
+Below we review the related work on reward redistribution and causality-facilitated RL methods.

-\emph{Return Decomposition} draws attention since RUDDER~\citep{rudder} rethinks the return-equivalent condition for reward shaping~\citep{ng1999policy} to decompose the long-term return into proxy rewards for each time step through a Long-Short-Term-Memory-based long-term return predictor and manually designed assignment rule.
-Align-RUDDER~\citep{align_rudder} introduces the bioinformatical alignment method to align sequences of successful demonstration, then scores new sequences according to the aligned demonstrations manually.
-However, in many reinforcement learning (RL) tasks, obtaining a sufficient number of successful demonstrations can be challenging. \citet{pengjian_arxiv} explore to deploy expressive language models~\citep{attention_is_all_you_need} to decompose the episodic reward.
+Previous work redistributes rewards to deal with the delayed rewards in RL, such as reward shaping~\citep{reward_shaping, reward_shaping_neural_story_plot_generation} and curiosity-driven intrinsic reward~\citep{rajeswar2022haptics, curiosity_exploration, curiosity_episodic, curiosity_language}.
+Return decomposition draws attention since RUDDER~\citep{rudder} rethinks the return-equivalent condition for reward shaping~\citep{ng1999policy} to decompose the long-term return into proxy rewards for each time step through an LSTM-based long-term return predictor and manually designed assignment.
+Align-RUDDER~\citep{align_rudder} introduces the bioinformatical alignment method to align successful demonstration sequences, then manually scores new sequences according to the aligned demonstrations.
+However, in many reinforcement learning (RL) tasks, obtaining a sufficient number of successful demonstrations can be challenging. \cite{pengjian_arxiv} and \cite{widrich2021modern} explore to improve RUDDER by the replacement of expressive language models~\citep{attention_is_all_you_need} and the continuous modern Hopfield network~\citep{ramsauer2020hopfield} to decompose delayed rewards.
 Apart from them, RRD~\citep{randomized_return_decomposition} proposes an upper bound for the common return-equivalent assumption to serve as a surrogate optimization objective, bridging the return decomposition and uniform reward redistribution in IRCR~\citep{uniform_return_redistribution}.
 However, those methods lack the explanation of how the contributions derives~\citep{randomized_return_decomposition, pengjian_arxiv}, or applying unflexible manual design~\citep{rudder, align_rudder} to decompose the long-term returns into dense proxy rewards for the collected sequences.
 By contrast, we study the role of the causal model, investigate the relationships within the generation of the Markovian reward and exploit them to guide interpretable return decomposition and efficient policy learning.